 Starring: Keigian Umi Tang, Storie Serres, David Woroner, Jordan Gray, Madi Langdon

 Randall Okita delivers on the promise of his short films with his first feature film as a director, The Lockpicker.
-His previous short, The Weatherman and the Shadowboxer, is a tough act to follow with its ingenuous experimental form and innovative design, but Okita upholds the visionary richness of his shorts while filming with a much larger canvas.
-It’s a departure, too, in that The Lockpicker is as minimalist as the shorts are packed with complex aesthetics.
-Using ninety minutes of screentime and the commercial demands of feature filmmaking don’t necessarily allow for the same formal experimentation, especially when one works in Canadian dollars, and The Lockpicker displays an intuitive and economical approach to the medium.
-One can do more while doing less.
+His previous short, The Weatherman and the Shadowboxer, posed a tough act to follow with its brilliant experimental form and innovative design, but Okita upholds the visionary richness of his shorts while filming on a much larger canvas.
+It’s a departure, too, in that The Lockpicker is as visually minimalist as the shorts are aesthetically complex.
+Ninety minutes of screen time and the commercial demands of feature filmmaking don’t necessarily allow for the same formal experimentation, especially when one works in Canadian dollars, and The Lockpicker displays an intuitive and economical approach to the medium.
+One can do more with less.

 The film is a raw and unnerving study of grief and trauma as Toronto teen Hashi (newcomer Keigian Umi Tang) lives with survivor’s guilt following the suicide of his best friend.
 Hashi doesn’t cope with his pain well, nor does he seem to have any support or guidance on the home front, and he escapes his anguish through deviant behaviour.
 He does a little breaking and entering by tinkering with doorknobs and lockers, and he rifles through his classmates possessions, carefully pilfering small bills and non-essential items to avoid detection.